Rengo-Labs/CasperLabs-ERC777-client/src/clients/erc777/README.md

 ## To run usage example
-If you can run the next command to see an example of an implemented erc1820
+Run the next command to see an example of an implemented erc777
 ``` bash
 npm run run:erc777
 ```